hzitoun/cognitiveclass-applied-data-science-with-python/2_Data Analysis with Python/readme.md

-how to analyze data in Python using multi-dimensional arrays in numpy, manipulate DataFrames in pandas, use SciPy library of mathematical routines, and perform machine learning using scikit-learn!
-You will learn how to perform data analytics in Python using these popular Python libraries and you will do it using hands-on labs using real Python tools like Jupyter notebook in JupyterLab.
+- How to analyze data in Python using multi-dimensional arrays in numpy,
+- Manipulate DataFrames in pandas
+- Use SciPy library of mathematical routines
+- Perform machine learning using scikit-learn